Arctotherium: Paleoecology

-The North American carnivorans that invaded South America, including short-faced bears and Smilodon, probably quickly adopted the predatory niches formerly occupied by the native typical South American groups such as metatherian sparassodonts and phorusracids that had largely gone extinct shortly prior to their arrival.
+The North American carnivorans that invaded South America probably quickly adopted the predatory niches formerly occupied by the native typical South American groups such as metatherian sparassodonts and phorusracids that had largely gone extinct shortly prior to their arrival.
+Arctotherium angustidens appears first and was endemic to the Ensenadan faunal stage, while all subsequent species are only found in the proceeding Lujanian faunal stage.
+Arctotherium is believed to have been adapted to the open areas of arid and semi-arid habitats.